martinvaldivia/martinvaldivia/README.md

             </h3>
             <p>
                 I worked as a Data Analyst and was in charged mainly of the data analysis and data visualization of several projects.
-                This worked was done using SQL, Excel, and PowerBI.
+                This work was done using mainly SQL, Excel, and PowerBI.
             </p>
         </div>
         <div>